Snehildas/python/README.md

-#This is a basic python program for beginners, Its a basic quiz game with three questions and score and percentage calculator.Comments has been added for easy understand of the program.
+This repository contains python programs for beginners, basic programs that can help you start with python.